pa11y/pa11y-webservice/README.md

 ## Requirements

 - [Node.js][node]: Each major version of Pa11y Webservice is designed to support a set of stable/LTS versions of Node.js.
-Pa11y Webservice 4 requires Node.js 12, 14 or 16.
+Pa11y Webservice 4 requires a stable (even-numbered) version of Node.js of 12 or above.
 - [MongoDB][mongo]: The service stores test results in a MongoDB database, and expects one to be available and running.

+### Pally Webservice 4 and Linux/Ubuntu

 Pa11y (and therefore this service) uses Headless Chrome to perform accessibility testing.
 On Linux and other Unix-like systems, Pa11y's attempt to install it as a dependency sometimes fails since additional operating system packages will be required.
 Your distribution's documentation should describe how to install these.

+In addition, to use Pa11y Webservice 4 with a version of Ubuntu above 20.04, a path to the Chrome executable must be defined in [chromeLaunchConfig](#chromelaunchconfig-config-file-only), as `chromeLaunchConfig.executablePath`.
+Version 5 of Pa11y Webservice, which will use Pa11y 7 along with a more recent version of Puppeteer, will resolve this issue.

 ## Setup